-- 1. The scout must also prepare a statement of life purpose, including a list of leadership positions held and honors and award he has received. - 2.
-The statement of life purpose should be a forward-looking document.
+1. The scout must also prepare a statement of life purpose, including a list of leadership positions held and honors and award he or she has received.

+2. The statement of life purpose should be a forward-looking document.
 A diary of past events does not fulfill this requirement.
-What's needed is a statement of what you plan to do with the rest of your life school, work, family, community service and how Scouting will shape your future.
+What's needed is a statement of what you plan to do with the rest of your life - school, work, family, community service - and how Scouting will shape your future.

-Eagle Scout Board of Review
+REQUIREMENT 7 Eagle Scout Board of Review

-- 1. The board of review for an Eagle candidate is composed of at least three but not more than six members, at least 21 years of age or older.
+1. The board of review for an Eagle candidate is composed of at least three but not more than six members, at least 21 years of age or older.
 The Scout may have no input into the selection of the board of review members.
 One member serves as chairman.
-A Scout's unit leader (scoutmaster, coach or advisor), assistant unit leaders, relatives, or guardians may not serve as members of his board. - 2.
-It is not required that these persons be members of the advancement committee; however, they must have an understanding of the importance of the Eagle Scout board of review. - 3.
-In Occoneechee Council, all Eagle Scout boards of review are conducted at the district level.
+A Scout's unit leader (scoutmaster, coach or advisor), assistant unit leaders, relatives, or guardians may not serve as members of his/her board.

+2. It is not required that these persons be members of the advancement committee; however, they must have an understanding of the importance of the Eagle Scout board of review.

+3. In Occoneechee Council, all Eagle Scout boards of review are conducted at the district level.
 Unit Eagle boards of review are not permitted.
 An Eagle Scout candidate may have only one board of review.
-All steps beyond an initial board of review fall under the appeals process. - 4.
-Eagle boards of review will be scheduled without unnecessary or arbitrary delay. - 5.
-The board of review members should convene at least 30 minutes before the candidate appears in order to review the application, reference checks, and service project report. - 6.
-Reference checks that are forwarded with the application are confidential, and their contents are not to be disclosed to any person who is not a member of the board of review. - 7.
-The candidate's unit leader introduces him to the members of the board of review.
+All steps beyond an initial board of review fall under the appeals process.

+4. Eagle boards of review will be scheduled without unnecessary or arbitrary delay.

+5. The board of review members should convene at least 30 minutes before the candidate appears in order to review the application, references, and service project report.

+6. References that are forwarded with the application are confidential, and their contents are not to be disclosed to any person who is not a member of the board of review.

+7. The candidate's unit leader introduces him or her to the members of the board of review.
 The unit leader may remain in the room, but does not participate in the board of review.
 The unit leader may be called on to clarify a point in question.
-In no case should a relative or guardian of the candidate attend the review, even as a unit leader. - 8.
-The Scout should be neat in his appearance.
-If in uniform, it should be as correct as possible, with the badges worn properly. - 9.
-The board of review should take approximately 30 minutes, and should rarely exceed 45 minutes.
+In no case should a relative or guardian of the candidate attend the review, even as a unit leader.

+8. The Scout should be neat in his/her appearance.
+If in uniform, it should be as correct as possible, with the badges worn properly.

+9. The board of review should take approximately 30 minutes, and should rarely exceed 45 minutes.

-- 10. The review is not an examination.
-The Scout has learned his skills and has been examined.
+10. The review is not an examination.
+The Scout has learned their skills and has been examined.
 This is a review.
-The Scout should be asked where he learned his skills, who taught him, and the value he gained from passing this requirement. - 11.
-The board should attempt to determine the Scout's attitude and his acceptance of Scouting's ideals.
+The Scout should be asked where he or she learned the skills, who taught them, and the value he or she gained from passing this requirement.

+11. The board should attempt to determine the Scout's attitude and acceptance of Scouting's ideals.
 The board should make sure that good standards have been met in all phases of the Scout's life.
-A discussion of the Scout Oath and Scout Law is in keeping with the purpose of the review, to make sure that the scout recognizes and understands the value of Scouting in his home, unit, school, and community. - 12.
-Suggested topics for the board to cover should include, but not be limited to:
+A discussion of the Scout Oath and Scout Law is in keeping with the purpose of the review, to make sure that the scout recognizes and understands the value of Scouting in their home, unit, school, and community.

+12. Suggested topics for the board to cover should include, but not be limited to:

-Scout Spirit - living the Scout Oath and Law in his daily life.
+Scout Spirit - living the Scout Oath and Law in his/her daily life.

-Scout Participation - what has he accomplished in Scouting.
+Scout Participation - what he/she accomplished in Scouting.

-Merit Badges - what they mean to him; his assessment of their value.
+Merit Badges - what they mean to the scout; his or her assessment of their value.